lahirusamishka/lahirusamishka/README.md

      -->

 ✨🌟 I am a software engineer by profession.
 I will try to simplify the future 🔭 using the 🌱 advanced technology available.
-Here I have shared some ⚡ projects 🦾 with you and my 📫 youtube channel has also presented some programs. 🪐
+Here I have shared some ⚡ projects with you and 🌏[my youtube channel](https://www.youtube.com/channel/UCO9RfSilGy13fB1vE6CxHxw) has also presented some programs.

 🌕🌖🌗🌘🌑🌒🌓🌔🌙